 If you’re confused about which way to go, Costco has a handy buying guide.

 Keep this in mind for your next trip: It’s not well-known that you can utilize Costco for renting cars, but doing so could save you.

 Costco Travel offers a Low Price Finder search tool that lets you compare the rates of big companies, from Enterprise to Budget, to find your best price — one-stop shopping.

+Buy your next cruise vacation through Costco.
 You can book cruises to a variety of places and with a variety of cruise lines.
-The Costco Travel website lets you explore options, by destination, cruise line and duration.
+The Costco Travel website lets you explore options by destination, cruise line and duration.

-They aren’t exactly enjoyable items to shop for, but a variety of caskets go for less than $1,000 at Costco.
-If you’re looking for urns, there are a few of those available as well — all for $120 or less.
+They aren’t exactly enjoyable items to shop for, but a variety of caskets go for less than $1,200 at Costco.